 Samsung’s Briefing app, which creates a kind of electronic newspaper for you, has the same effect on your phone’s performance as having a large man sat on you affects your ability to sprint.
 Long-press on a blank bit of the screen, swipe to Briefing and turn it off for an instant boost.

-Most of the time the culprit for sudden, catastrophic battery drain is an app, so it’s worth closing all apps or restarting your phone to see if that improves things.
+- Most of the time the culprit for sudden, catastrophic battery drain is an app, so it’s worth closing all apps or restarting your phone to see if that improves things.

 - If the problem occurs when your Edge is charging, try leaving it alone instead of using it and disable Fast Cable Charging in Settings > Battery.
 That will increase charging times, but if it stops your Edge getting too hot that’s a sacrifice worth making.

 - It’s worth checking for rogue apps too.
 In Settings > Battery > Battery Usage > More > Optimize Battery Usage you can select All Apps to ensure that apps can’t drain the battery by running in the background.

-If the heat is at the cable end rather than the Edge itself, you may have a faulty cable: we’ve found even really good quality charging can get alarmingly hot once they’ve been used and abused for a while.
+- If the heat is at the cable end rather than the Edge itself, you may have a faulty cable: we’ve found even really good quality chargers can get alarmingly hot once they’ve been used and abused for a while.
 Resist the temptation to use very cheap no-name chargers and cables from eBay, too, as they’re often the cause of catastrophic overheating and in some cases, actual fires.